55 important questions and answers - Bandera County Courier

 So a Berlin official recently spoke up, who in The authorities consider that such a situation is overwhelmed, especially because many of the official medical positions in Berlin are not filled, and some experts question whether the current practice, which is regarded as criteria for a possible infection and a test, is sufficient.

-The federal system also complicates coordination and merging of For example, in a research by the Tagessspiegel, it was not possible, despite numerous inquiries, to get specific and comprehensive information on the number of insulation beds available in Germany in an emergency and the availability of additional medical staff required.
-Demography could also be a factor, as there are comparatively many older people with existing illnesses in Germany who are considered the main risk group for life-threatening courses.
+The federal system also complicates the coordination and merging of For example, in a Tagessspiegel research, it was not possible, despite numerous inquiries, to get specific and comprehensive information on the number of isolation beds available in Germany in an emergency and the availability of additional medical staff required.
+Demography could also be a factor, since there are comparatively many older people with existing illnesses in Germany who are considered the main risk group for life-threatening courses.

-42. Is China a role model for Germany when it comes to dealing with the corona virus?
+42. Is China a role model for Germany when dealing with the corona virus?

 43. How does Covid differ – 19 from Sars?